AmitNudel/AmitNudel/README.md

 >- A community based medical web application
 >- A sorting project - sortMancer

-🌱 Learning status: Started B.Sc Life Sciences
+🌱 Learning status: Planning to do a B.Sc in Life Sciences

 ⚡ Fun fact: I really love space